 Born: February 20, 1978 Primary Instrument: Trumpet

 Since his arrival in the UK, Andre’s profile has been steadily rising, both as a solo artist and a collaborator.
-His album ‘Forward Space’, released in 2012 on the Whirlwind Recordings label, received widespread critical acclaim including a five-star review from the Guardian and a Mercury Prize recommendation.
+His album ‘Forward Space’, released in 2012 on the Whirlwind Recordings label, received widespread critical acclaim with a five star review from the Guardian, a Mercury Prize recommendation and inclusion in Jazzwise Magazine‘s ‘Albums of the Year‘.
+Canniere will be releasing his second album on the same label in October 2013.

 Canniere is a composer whose music often crosses the traditional boundaries of classification, infusing and drawing inspiration from multiple genres.
 His unique compositional style is typified by a keen knowledge of all the contemporary jazz trends and shows his powerful but melodic approach to improvising.